Your web browser is outdated and may be insecure

 Health care workers have a responsibility to protect their patients and for nurses this is enshrined in the NMC Code.
 Flu vaccination for health care workers helps to stop the transmission of the flu virus and is fully supported by professional bodies like the RCN and the British Medical Association (BMA).

 Having a flu vaccine annually remains the best way to protect against catching or spreading flu.
-The RCN recommends that all members with direct patient care (including students on placement) are fully vaccinated against flu to reduce the risks of spreading the infection to the people they care for.
+We recommend that all members with direct patient care (including students on placement) are fully vaccinated against flu to reduce the risks of spreading the infection to the people they care for.
 See: RCN position on health care staff and the influenza vaccine.

 General guidance